 Getting Kids Hooked on Stocks

-This 1995 Kiplinger’s article pretty much sums it up: We were the epitome of “getting kids hooked on stocks.”
-We fondly remember when our father, an investment advisor since the 1980s, would take us to Denny’s where we would discuss how Tracy owned stock in Heinz and thus she would request that the waiter no longer serves her Hunts ketchup.
-He would mandate that we watch The Nightly Business Report every evening at 7 p.m. while eating family dinner.
-Instead of a monthly allowance, we would receive dividends from our stocks, which quickly taught us the tumultuous ups and downs of company dividends and the difficulty of budgeting on a fluid income!
+His two youngest children fondly remember when their father would take us to Denny’s where they would discuss how Tracy owned stock in Heinz and thus she would request that the waiter no longer serves her Hunts ketchup.
+He would mandate that his family watch The Nightly Business Report every evening at 7 p.m. while eating family dinner.
+Instead of a monthly allowance, his children would receive dividends from their stocks, which quickly taught them the tumultuous ups and downs of company dividends and the difficulty of budgeting on a fluid income!

 The topics are not exciting and sometimes it’s super confusing, so we tried our best to simplify it and hand-hold you through it.
 We applaud you for taking the time to invest in your future (and that of your family’s).
-We feel as though this site is our way of paying it forward, so thank you for spending time with us and GOOD LUCK from the Boyer fam!!!
+We feel as though this site is our way of paying it forward, so thank you for spending time with us and GOOD LUCK!